-JUNE 8, 2008 Six people, most of them tied to the militia movement, are arrested in rural north-central Pennsylvania after officials find stockpiles of assault rifles, improvised explosives and homemade weapons, at least some of them apparently intended for terrorist attacks on U.S. officials.
+<< APRIL 26, 2007 Five members of the Alabama Free Militia are arrested in north Alabama in a raid by federal and state law enforcement officers that uncovers a cache of 130 homemade hand grenades, an improvised at least some of them apparently intended for terrorist attacks on U.S. officials.
 Agents find 16 homemade bombs during a search of the residence of Pennsylvania Citizens Militia recruiter Bradley T. Kahle, who allegedly tells authorities that he intended to shoot black people from a rooftop in Pittsburgh and also predicts civil war if Barack Obama or Hillary Clinton are elected president.
-A raid on the property of Morgan Jones results in the seizure of 73 weapons, including a homemade flame thrower, a machine that supposedly shoots bolts of electricity, and an improvised cannon.
+A raid on the property of Morgan Jones results in the seizure of 73 weapons, including a homemade flame thrower, a machine that supposedly shot bolts of electricity, and an improvised cannon.
 Also arrested and charged with weapons violations are Marvin E. Hall, his girlfriend Melissa Huet and Perry Landis.
 Landis, who is to be sentenced in late 2009, allegedly tells undercover agents he wanted to kill Gov. Ed Rendell.
-Hall is sentenced to more than two years.
+Hall is sentenced in January 2010 to time served with three years of probation.
+Huet is trying to get the charges against her-helping a convicted felon possess a firearm-dismissed.
+A U.S. district judge ruled in her favor, but a federal appeals court reversed that decision in January 2012.
+The case is sent back to U.S. district court for a further ruling.